For Immediate Release

 Society of Exploration Geophysicists, San Antonio, Texas – 16 September 2019

-Geophysical Insights chose the Society of Exploration Geophysicists Annual Meeting in San Antonio to announce the launch of the Paradise Scripting Suite.
+Geophysical Research, LLC (d/b/a Geophysical Insights) chose the Society of Exploration Geophysicists Annual Meeting in San Antonio to announce the launch of the Paradise Scripting Suite.
 Those universities in the Paradise University Program will be the first recipients of the new programming language that is specifically for geoscience application development.

 The Paradise Scripting Language (PSL) is a powerful procedural language for geophysical signal and neural network analysis.
 PSL commands are written using the Paradise Scripting Editor (PSE), which allows for editing, building, and debugging with ease.
 The Paradise Script Processor (PSP), which runs the scripts, is a language processor constructed with Intel Fortran, Parallel Studio XE 2016 64-bit in Windows Studio Ultimate.